 The final phase of LCC is leader selection, where the Selection Committee meets to decide who best fits each position.
 Committee members include the Academy President and Chief of Staff, Commandant, JROTC Instructors, Faculty Leaders, and Academic Counselors.
 Leaders are selected not only based on their past performance, but also for their potential for growth.

-Congratulations to those selected for 2014-2015 leadership positions!
+Congratulations to those selected for leadership positions in the upcoming school year!